BROWN GREATER GALAGO

 One lifespan record for the subspecies silvery greater galago indicates that they may live for up to 22.7 years in captivity.
 However, in the wild, individuals may reach 10 to 15 years of age.

 Bright-eyed and bushy-tailed, the brown greater galago resembles a cat, especially when walking on all four limbs.
-Hindlimbs are slightly longer than forelimbs, and they primarily move by quadrupedally walking and running.
+Hindlimbs are slightly longer than forelimbs, and they primarily move by quadrupedally walking and running on all fours.
 If distressed, they can leap about 10 ft (3 meters) between trees and hop along the ground bipedally.
 Their hind feet consist of a large opposable big toe, which provides them with the ability to maintain a grip when hanging upside-down on a horizontal branch—which they often do to reach the gum source.

 The face of the brown greater galago is dominated by large eyes and ears.
 Because of the relatively large size of the eyes, galagos have a limited range of eye movements and compensate for this with more head movements to explore novel objects.
 Galagos are able to localize insect prey with the help of their large and independently mobile ears, and frequently use this sense to detect prey that is out of sight.
 They can also search for insects visually and find sources of gum using their keen sense of smell.